CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Passthrough.md

 ### Software Setup

-Open a workspace on the computer and click the (icon) icon on the top bar.
+Open a workspace on the computer and click the (icon) icon on the top bar, then select the Pro Passthrough option.

-Image

-Then select the Pro Passthrough option.

-Image

 This will extend the workspace upwards as far as you want.
 Now simply create your extra long design, following the other steps as you normally would.

 Image